jitsi/handbook/docs/devops-guide/turn.md

     server_name jitsi-meet.example.com;
 ```

 - Next you need to make sure Prosody is advertising the correct DNS name and port for the TURN server.
-You should edit the line using port `5349` and make it look like (change port and address):
+You should edit the line using port `5349` in the file `/etc/prosody/conf.d/jitsi-meet.example.com.cfg.lua` and make it look like (change port and address):
 ```
 { type = "turns", host = "turn-jitsi-meet.example.com", port = "443", transport = "tcp" }
 ```